W-Seiffert/gesta-francorum/README.md

 The initiative for the project presented here goes back to an introductory course about digital editorial activities, offered for students of various disciplines at the Free University of Berlin (2019/20).
 Based on the experiences and insights gained during this course was born the idea to explore by means of a model case potential opportunities and benefits of a “digital edition” in the proper meaning of the word.
 Therefore, having familiarised himself at least with the essential concepts and technologies, the author of these lines chose a in his eyes editorially challenging text from one of his fields of interest, worked out an editorial design in line with the envisaged purposes of use and started – as a first step in the workflow – with a thorough markup of the text.
 As is a common practice, he based this preliminary work (regarding primarily the storage of text data) on the **Extensible Markup Language (XML)** in accordance with the current version (P5) of the Guidelines of the **Text Encoding Initiative (TEI)** (s. [https://tei-c.org/guidelines/p5/](https://tei-c.org/guidelines/p5/)), which seem to have become sort of a standard in the Digital Humanities.
 Thanks to the Free University’s technical equipment, the XML mark-up could be carried out and validated with the help of the **Oxygen Editor**, a widespread (albeit proprietary) software for this purpose distinguished by its broad and diverse functionalities.

 The text to be edited here, entitled ***Gesta Francorum et aliorum Hierosolimitanorum*** (“The Deeds of the Franks and other Pilgrims to Jerusalem”) in the manuscript put at the centre of this project, is not only one of the earliest, but according to a lot of its interpreters also one of the most substantial sources for the history of the First Crusade.
-As such, it had de facto an enormous impact on virtually all later historiographers writing about the subject and keeps a key role to the present day in interpretations about or discussions on the matter within modern scholarship.
+As such, it had an enormous impact on virtually all later historiographers writing about the subject and keeps a key role to the present day in interpretations about or discussions on the matter within modern scholarship.

 ( . . . )